nikunjsardhara/nikunjsardhara/README.md

 **About me**

-- 💼 Full Stack Freelance Engineer with 8+ Years of Experience
+- 💼 Full Stack Developer with 8+ Years of Experience

 - ❤️ I love writing JavaScript/TypeScript, and building fun applications using React and Next.js